-If you’ve been following along with The Inspired Treehouse for awhile, you have probably read some of our posts about core strengthening for kids.
+If you’ve been following along with The Inspired Treehouse for awhile, you have probably read some of our posts about core strength for kids.
 To some people, the concept of working on core muscles with kids may seem a little crazy.

 Core muscles?
 Core strengthening?
 For children??
 What the heck are they talking about?
 Why can’t we just let kids be kids?